 A headless CMS provides content through an API (typically RESTful or GraphQL), allowing developers to fetch and display content from the CMS in any frontend platform or device.
 This decoupling allows for greater flexibility in how content is presented and consumed across different channels, such as websites, mobile apps, IoT devices, or other digital touchpoints.

 The term “headless” comes from the idea that the CMS doesn’t have a “head” or frontend presentation layer attached to it.
 This separation of concerns enables developers to focus on building user interfaces and experiences without being limited by the constraints of a monolithic CMS.
-It also allows for easier scalability, as changes to the front end don’t affect the back end, and vice versa.
+It also allows for more effortless scalability, as changes to the front end don’t affect the back end and vice versa.

 A headless WordPress site utilizes the popular content management system, WordPress, for content management.
 It also uses a custom frontend tech stack to show the content to website visitors.
 The most significant advantage of a headless WordPress website is that it decouples your content and development teams, thus reducing their interdependency and allowing each team to work with the tools of its choice.